 Ring in the Bells!

 At its core, Animal Crossing: New Horizons is all about earning money to pay off your loan and build your perfect life.
 There are plenty of things you can do to quickly earn Nook Miles or Bells as you go about your island.
 Good luck crafting the perfect getaway.
-I hope you're able to find the rarest creatures and build the home of your dreams.
+I hope you're able to find the rarest creatures and build the home of your dreams in one of the best Nintendo Switch games.